Study of the Molecular Level Mechanism of Nanoscale Alternating Current Electrohydrodynamic Flow

 Different mechanisms have been reported to explain AC-EHD flow across various frequency ranges.
 Among these, two distinct mechanisms are particularly prominent in the literature.
 The first mechanism involves applying an alternating potential difference across asymmetric electrodes, creating a nonuniform electric field.
 The normal component of the field will induce a charge in the diffuse double-layer and the tangential component will exert a force on this induced charge.
 Since the sign of the charge reverses with the field, the force has a nonzero time average which results in an electro-osmotic slip velocity with both oscillatory and time-averaged components.
 The time-averaged velocity predominates in the the hundreds to the kilohertz range frequencies causing an observed fluid flow.
 This setup with coplanar asymmetric electrodes produces a localized flow that generates a global flow in the direction of broken symmetry.\cite{ramos2003pumping,ajdari1996generation,ramos1999ac,green2002fluid}

 The second mechanism is electrothermally induced fluid flow, in which the electric fields interact with temperature gradients within an aqueous solution, causing fluid motion.
 These temperature gradients can be generated by different external sources, such as strong illumination, or through Joule heating from the applied electric field.
 The gradients will create an inhomogeneity in the system due to the variation of electrical conductivity and permittivity of fluid.
-When an alternating current electric field is applied, it exerts forces on these inhomogeneities, inducing fluid motion.
+When an alternating current electric field is applied, the forces induced lead to fluid motion.
 Depending on the electrode configuration, this mechanism can produce different flow patterns: two coplanar electrodes with an AC potential difference generate two-dimensional rolls, while four coplanar electrodes with a four-phase AC signal create a rotating whirl.
 This electrothermal motion is useful in microsystems for mixing analytes and liquids, which offers advantages such as efficiency and independence of flow velocity from solution conductivity \cite{gonzalez2006electrothermal,green2000electric,green2001electrothermally}.